york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 Open the cloned repository locally.
 Notice that it contains two folders: `starter-files` and `completed`.

 - `starter-files`- **we will be working in this directory**, we will connect the UI to your Ethereum wallet and the smart contract we published to Etherscan in [Part 3](#part-3).
-- `completed` contains the entire completed tutorial and should only be used as a reference if you get stuck.
+- `completed` contains the entire completed exercise and should only be used as a reference if you get stuck.

 Next, open your copy of `starter-files` to your favorite code editor, and then navigate into the `src` folder.